-*Clinical use with early infants and caregivers to identify temperamental contribution to behavior and emotional expression at home and elsewhere.
+*Clinical use with children and caregivers to identify temperamental contribution to behavior and emotional expression at home and school.
 Especially useful in situations where caregivers identify stylistic rather than situational or contextual issues as problematic.

 *Development of strategies for reducing aversive behavior by changing methods for dealing with conflict that is temperament related.

-*Research that investigates the role of temperament in significant areas of function in the early infancy period.
+*Research that investigates the role of temperament in significant areas of function in the early childhood period.